unicode-org/icu/icu4c/source/tools/tzcode/readme.txt

 3. Build ICU normally.
 You will see a notice "updating zoneinfo.txt..."

+   Note: besides the tzdata archive, tz2icu also reads the metazone standard / DST offsets from

+     {path_to}/icu/source/data/tzdata/metazoneOffsets.txt

+   Those are the offsets CLDR records in metaZones.xml, which occasionally differ from the TZ database, and they are used to fix up the generated zoneinfo64.txt.
+That file is generated into the ICU source tree by the CLDR-to-ICU conversion tool (see ../../../../tools/cldr/cldr-to-icu/), so there is nothing to do here; it is deliberately not packaged into ICU's runtime data, since it is only needed by this tool.

 ### Following instructions for ICU maintainers only ###

 4. Obtain the current version of tzcodeYYYY.tar.gz from the FTP site to